 “It’s the first of the month.
 So keep it tight.
 Hey, don’t forget.
 I need your payment on your voting rights.”

-Black thought, the OG, the homie who taught me the deal, said in prayer that’s the only time you ever should kneel.
-And that’s real(1).
+Black thought, the OG, the homie who taught me the deal,

 Every now and then, drop your pencil,